Mina (Italian singer): Independence (1966–1968)

 Maurizio Costanzo and Ghigo De Chiara wrote the lyrics of "Se telefonando" ("If Over the Phone") as the theme for the TV program Aria condizionata in spring 1966.
 The lyrics were composed in a dark, Hal David mode.
 The serialist composer Ennio Morricone was asked to compose the music.
-Mina and the three songwriters met in a RAI rehearsal room at Via Teulada, Rome.
+Mina and the three songwriters met in an RAI rehearsal room at Via Teulada, Rome.
 Morricone started to repeat a short musical theme of just three notes (by his term a micro-cell) on an upright piano.
 He had copied the snippet of melody from the siren of a police car in Marseilles.
-After a few bars Mina grabbed the lyrics sheet and started to sing as if she had known the tune before.
+After a few bars, Mina grabbed the lyrics sheet and started to sing as if she had known the tune before.
 Composed in this way, "Se telefonando" is a pop song with eight transitions of tonality that builds tension throughout the chorus.
 Morricone's arrangement featured a sophisticated combination of melodic trumpet lines, Hal Blaine-style drumming, a string set, a 1960s Europop female choir, and intense subsonic-sounding trombones.

 "Se telefonando" was presented in May 1966 in a Studio Uno episode and in August the same year at Aria condizionata.
-The single peaked at No. 7 on the Italian chart and was 53rd in the annual list of sales.
+The single peaked at No. 11 on the Italian chart and was 53rd in the annual list of sales.
 The album Studio Uno 66 featured the song as one of the standout tracks along with "Ta-ra-ta-ta" and "Una casa in cima al mondo".
-It was the fifth biggest selling album of the year in Italy.
+It was the fifth biggest-selling album of the year in Italy.

 In 1966, Mina started working with the Swiss Broadcasting Service and the Orchestra Radiosa in Lugano.
 She founded the independent record label PDU in collaboration with her father.
 The first record issued under the label was Dedicato a mio padre (Dedicated to My Father).
-Mina's growing interest in Brazilian music resulted in "La banda" ("The Band"), a Chico Buarque song, which reached No. 3 in Italy.
+Mina's growing interest in Brazilian music resulted in "La banda" ("The Band"), a Chico Buarque song, which reached No. 2 in Italy.
 Mina continued to perform on Italian TV, and presented "Zum zum zum" on the spring 1967 variety series Sabato sera, accompanied by the NATO naval band.
 The series also included "La coppia più bella del mondo" ("The Most Beautiful Couple in the World"), a duet with Adriano Celentano.
-The title of the song "Sono, come tu mi vuoi" ("I Am, as You Want Me to Be") was taken from Luigi Pirandello's play Come tu mi vuoi.
+The title of the song "Sono come tu mi vuoi" ("I Am, as You Want Me to Be") was taken from Luigi Pirandello's play Come tu mi vuoi.
 The lyrics talk about the manic attention of the press on an artist's private life.
 Another hit from Sabato sera was "L'immensità" ("Immensity"), which was re-scored by Augusto Martelli and released as "La inmensidad" in Spain and Latin American countries.